ObjFW/ObjFW/README-WINDOWS.md

     $ pacman -S mingw-w64-x86_64-clang mingw-w64-x86_64-gcc-objc

-  There is nothing wrong with installing them both, as MSYS2 has created two entries in your start menu: MinGW-w64 Win32 Shell and MinGW-w64 Win64 Shell.
+  There is nothing wrong with installing them both, as MSYS2 has created two entries in your start menu: `MinGW-w64 Win32 Shell` and `MinGW-w64 Win64 Shell`.
 So if you want to build for 32 or 64 bit, you just start the correct shell.

   Finally, install a few more things needed to build ObjFW: